-Your website is your blank canvas, especially if it’s running on a platform like Podia, where you can manage your storefront, landing pages, sales pages, product pages, and more.
+Your website is your blank canvas, especially if it’s running on a platform like Podia, where you can manage your homepage, landing pages, sales pages, product pages, and more.

 And what do you do with a blank canvas?
 You paint on it, of course.
 So go out there and let your creativity unleash.